 “Well, you’d better learn to live with it!”

 I can feel my pulse rising just typing this out.
-Some people might think that these comments are true, or helpful, and as we all know, everyone has opinions and they just love to share them!
-Especially the keyboard warriors I often see on Facebook Groups which are based on the premise of women, mothers, supporting each other.
+Some people might think that these comments are true, or helpful.
+And as we all know, everyone has opinions and they just love to share them!
+Especially the keyboard warriors I see on Facebook Groups.
+Which are based on the premise of women, mothers, supporting each other.
 Not helpful Barbara, not helpful…

-Let me take this opportunity to set a few things straight, to bust a few of the common myths about sleep training and reassure you that there is absolutely nothing wrong in wanting your baby to sleep well and help coach them how…
+Let me take this opportunity to set a few things straight.
+And to bust a few of the common myths about sleep training.
+To reassure you that there is absolutely nothing wrong in wanting your baby to sleep well.
+Also to help coach them how.

 Myth #1: Your baby will not love you in the morning.

 Really?
-Do you think that after just one night of changing your baby’s sleep habits she won’ít love you anymore?
+Do you think that after just one night of changing your baby’s sleep habits she won’t love you anymore?
 Is that all it would take?

 In fact, most people find that once their baby is sleeping well, they are even happier and healthier than before!

-First off, The Sleep Sense programme is NOT a ‘cry-it-out’ programme.
+First off, The Sleep Sense program is NOT a ‘cry-it-out’ program.

 In fact, you can stay in your child’s room with them the whole time if that makes you feel more comfortable.
 I could never leave my son to cry, and I would never ask another parent to do something I haven’t done myself!